ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 ### Princiya Sequeira: Natural user interfaces using JavaScript

-Princiya is ... at Zalando Tech.
+Princiya works at Zalando Tech where she uses React and Redux.
+She's also a startup enthusiast, teacher, speaker, DataViz Diva and has a love for food and JavaScript

 You can find her on Twitter using the handle [@princi_ya](https://twitter.com/princi_ya) and Zalando Tech using the handle [@ZalandoTech](https://twitter.com/ZalandoTech).